microbesatBU/CUE/CUEgitsummary.md

 **CUE=(Net C Uptake - Respiration)/(Total C Uptake)**

 Carbon use efficiency was explored under two scenarios.
-(1) Unconstrained CUE was calculated by allowing a model to utilize all exchange reactions present, and (2) Constrained CUE was calculated by limiting the availability of a single constraining C-containing metabolite while leaving all other unconstrained.
+(1) Unconstrained CUE was calculated by allowing a model to utilize all exchange reactions present, and (2) Constrained CUE was calculated by limiting the availability of a single constraining C-containing metabolite while leaving all other reactions unconstrained.

 #2a
 ##**UNCONSTRAINED CUE**